stautonico/CST4714-final/README.md

 - Think of another table to make
 - Write the last few triggers
 - For Q7, use profiling to identify slow or redundant queries, and optimize/improve them.
+- Mark customers (and all of their invoices) as deleted (maybe use trigger)